intrinio/csharp-sdk/docs/CompanyApi.md

 <a name="getcompanynews"></a>
 # **GetCompanyNews**
-> ApiResponseCompanyNews GetCompanyNews (string identifier, string nextPage = null)
+> ApiResponseCompanyNews GetCompanyNews (string identifier, decimal? pageSize = null, string nextPage = null)

 All News by Company